 Idaho follows the federal code to determine if a taxpayer may deduct his child and dependent care expenses.
 If the credit is allowed on the federal return, a deduction may be allowed on the Idaho return.
-Use federal Form 2441 along with the worksheet in the Form 39NR instructions to calculate the deduction.
+Use federal Form 2441 along with the worksheet on the next page to calculate the deduction.

-Include a copy of the Form 2441 with the return.
+Include a copy of Form 2441 with the return.

-1. include amounts paid by your employer 2.
-Enter \$3,000 for one child or dependent, \$6,000 for more than one child or dependent cared for during the year 3.
+1. Enter the amount of qualified expenses you incurred and paid in 2023.
+Don't include amounts paid by your employer 2.
+Enter \$12,000 for one or more child or dependent cared for during the year 3.
 Enter excluded benefits from Part III, Form 2441 4.
 Subtract line 3 from line 2.
 If zero or less, stop.
 You can't claim the deduction 5.
 Enter your earned income 6.
 If married filing a joint return, enter your spouse's earned income.
 All others enter the amount from line 5 7.
 Enter the smallest of lines 1, 4, 5, or 6 here and on Form 39NR, Part B, line 4, Column A 8.
 If married filing a joint return, enter the total of lines 5 and 6 that are from Idaho sources.
 All others enter the amount from line 5 from Idaho sources 9.
 If married filing a joint return, enter the total of lines 5 and 6.
-All others enter the amount from line 5 10.
+All others enter the amount from line 5 10. .
 Divide line 8 by line 9.
-(Can't exceed 100%) % 11.
+(Can't exceed 100%) % 11 .
 Multiply line 7 by line 10.
 Enter this amount here and on Form 39NR, Part B, line 4.
 Column B